Looking for Mr. Goodbart: Plot

+Production

+In July 2016 at San Diego Comic-Con, executive producer Al Jean revealed that an episode parodying Pokémon Go was being produced that would air late this season.
+It would show Homer and Lisa playing the game and wasting money.
+Jennifer Saunders was cast as Phoebe.

+In honor of the 30th anniversary of the airing of the first Simpsons short on The Tracey Ullman Show, a scene from the first short, "Good Night", is shown at the start of the episode.
+It is followed by the couch gag that shows images from the history of The Simpsons while parodying the title sequence of The Big Bang Theory.

+Cultural references

+Lisa sings a parody of the "Pokémon Theme" as they search for Phoebe.
+While Homer searches for Peekimon in the cemetery, one of the tombstones says, "Clinton Kaine 2016: I'M WITH HER."

 Reception

 Dennis Perkins of The A.V.
-Club gave the episode a B, stating "'Looking For Mr. Goodbart’ isn't boring.
+Club gave the episode a B, stating "'Looking for Mr. Goodbart' isn't boring.
 But it doesn't quite land as hard as it appears it's going to for a time.
 The script really does lay the foundation for it—Bart and Phoebe's mutual admiration makes sense in context, and both actors find the emotional truth there.
 I like how Phoebe's unimpressed reaction to Bart's scam turns to genuine appreciation once she, among other things, sees Bart enjoying nature (in the form of a losing fight with a praying mantis).
-Walking off with Bart, she talks about them going ‘inside that Milhouse you love so much.’
+Walking off with Bart, she talks about them going 'inside that Milhouse you love so much.'
 (She thought it was a house, don't be weird).
-Set straight, Saunders’ offhand ‘Oh well, there you go,’ once last time, hints at the rounded person who gave Bart's little epiphany someone real to bounce off of.”
+Set straight, Saunders' offhand 'Oh well, there you go,' once last time, hints at the rounded person who gave Bart's little epiphany someone real to bounce off of.”

 Tony Sokol of Den of Geek gave the episode 2/5 stars.
 He praised the premise and the performance of guest star Jennifer Saunders as Phoebe, but noted a lack of jokes and criticized an extended opening sequence as a way to fill time.

-"Looking For Mr. Goodbart" scored a 1.0 rating with a 4 share and was watched by 2.30 million viewers, making it Fox's second highest rated show of the night.
+"Looking for Mr. Goodbart" scored a 1.0 rating with a 4 share and was watched by 2.30 million viewers, making it Fox's second highest rated show of the night.

 For her performance as Bart, Nancy Cartwright was nominated for Outstanding Voice-Over Performance at the 69th Primetime Creative Arts Emmy Awards, which was awarded to Seth MacFarlane for the Family Guy episode "The Boys in the Band".